dmachard/python-dnstap-receiver/README.md

 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/dnstap_receiver)

 This Python module acts as a [dnstap](https://dnstap.info/) streams receiver for DNS servers.
-Input streams can be a unix socket or multiple remote dns servers.
+Input streams can be a unix, tcp or raw socket.
 The output is printed directly on stdout or sent to remote tcp address in JSON, YAML or one line text format and more.